reactorynet/reactory-express-server/README.md

 * start your server using the bin/server.sh script.
 This will start the server in production mode.
 If you want to run the server in development mode use the bin/start.sh script.
 * install pm2 or alternatively use the service definition file to register your service in order to run the server as a service.
 * Setup PM2 monitoring and register your account with PM2.

+## Common Issues and Solutions
+### The server is not starting
+* Ensure you have a valid .env file in the /config/<config-name> folder
+* Ensure your mongodb server is running
+* Ensure you have a valid username and password for mongo
+* Ensure you have a valid enabled-modules.json file in the /src/modules folder and the correct value corresponds to the MODULES_ENABLED environment variable
+* Ensure you have a valid enabled-clients.json file in the /src/data/clientConfigs folder and the correct value corresponds to the CLIENTS_ENABLED environment variable
+* Ensure the mongo db connectionstring doesn't have the username in the connection string.
+The username and password should be specified in the MONGO_USER and MONGO_PASSWORD environment variables.